 I highly recommend a guided walk for families because it can be fascinating for the kids to learn about the tropical rainforest and animals.
 Many Costa Rican naturalist guides are good at engaging and interacting with kids to keep them interested.

 Evening/Night Hot Springs: No trip to La Fortuna is complete without a visit to the hot springs!
 Baldi, Los Lagos, the Springs and Kalambu are excellent for families.
-All of them have waterslides and Baldi has a dedicated kid section.
+All of them have waterslides and Baldi has a dedicated kid section and you can have dinner at the hot spring resort.
 Read more about the Arenal hot springs here.

 Day 3 La Fortuna: Zipline, chocolate tour, hot springs/night walk